bright/new-www/content/blog/meet-bright-recruitment-team.md

 comments: true
 published: true
 ---
 Recruiting success is not necessarily a measure of the volume of candidates obtained.
-Successful recruiting teams are able to quickly identify the candidates that are most likely to make a positive impact to an organization.
-It requires  much more than looking beyond a candidate’s credentials or CV.
+Successful recruiting teams are able to quickly identify the candidates that are most likely to make a positive impact on an organization.
+It requires much more than looking beyond a candidate’s credentials.

 Today we would like to present to you our bright recruiters - Agata, Paulina and Ula who on daily basis take care of our recruiting process and talk with dozens of candidates to check if our company is a unique and desirable place for them.
 We asked them a few questions so that you can get to know them a bit better.

 ## How do you recall your own recruitment process at Bright Inventions?

-**Agata:** I remember my recruitment process really good - not only because of that I was hired. :) .
-From the very beginning, Ula presented the steps of the entire recruitment process in detail, thanks to which I knew what happened next.
+**Agata:** I remember my recruitment process really good - not only because of that I was hired. :) From the very beginning Ula presented the steps of the entire recruitment process in detail, thanks to which I knew what happened next.
 That was really helpful.
-When it comes to the interview, it was very pleasant because it was a real conversation and not a Q&A. (It surprised me.)
+When it comes to the interview, it was very pleasant because it was a real conversation and not Q&A. (It surprised me.)

 **Paulina:** I recall it as engaging, but with very positive impressions after all.
 From the very beginning, I felt that I was actively listened to, and my honest, transparent and sometimes unconventional answers were met with respect and full understanding.
 It was this kind of process I would want to offer to candidates as a recruiter myself.
 It gave me additional confidence that the role I was applying for was aligned with my own life values.

 **Ula:** It was very smooth, concise and positive.
 I had an interview with Michał and Daniel, the founders of Bright Inventions.
-I think we got on well with each other from a few first minutes.
-They were super friendly, full of engagement and enthusiasm - the image of boss many people may dream of.
-I had done some analysis of the brand before we met, so I had a ready plan-to-do in my mind.
+I think we got on well from a few first minutes.
+They were super friendly, engaged and enthusiastic. had done some research of the brand before we met, so I had a list of things I would like to implement if I would be hired.

 ![](/images/brightdev.png)

 ## Why did you decide to join Bright Team?

 **Agata:** I applied for the position of junior recruitment specialist.
-I felt good energy and professional approach during the interview so my 1st thought was that Bright is the right place for me to take the first steps in my career.
-Moreover, people on Bright social media also looked positive, and this visible spirit sport - I realized immediately that it is a great place for me. :)\
+I felt good energy and professional approach during the interview so my first thought was that Bright is the right place for me to take the first steps in my career.
+Moreover, people on Bright social media also looked positive and this visible sport spirit  - I realised immediately that it is a great place for me.\
 \
 **Paulina:** From the very beginning of my career, I felt that the role of a recruiter is not just a stereotypical testing of a candidate's skills with an inherent element of stress.
 I know from my own experience how uncomfortable and, most importantly, how unprofessional and disrespectful it is.
 When I got to know the values of Bright Team, I felt that in such environment I could be simply myself and fulfill my beliefs.
 The recruitment meeting with Ula - my former recruiter and current leader - was just a real confirmation of my assumptions.

-**Ula:** I saw there a big spacer to implement my marketing and EB ideas.
-The brand was not recognisable.
-It was just a fresh start.
-I am always saying that it was almost like a blank page and I really wanted to colour that page.
+**Ula:** The brand was not recognisable that time.
+I needed space where I could use my skills and people who would trust my intuition.
+I had a lot of ideas, I met interesting people during the interview and realised I had a chance to create something valuable almost from scratch.
+I am always saying that Bright Inventions was almost like a blank page and I really wanted to colour that page.

 ![Agata Recruiting Specialist](/images/agata_rekru_team.jpg)

 ## Why did you choose a recruiter's path career?

 **Agata:** I like the fact that thanks to my work I can meet many interesting and ambitious people.
 I always wanted to be in a place where I would have a real impact on the development of myself, the company, and be able to contribute to the professional development of others.
-I think that being a recruiter I will get it.  :)\
+I think that thank to being a recruiter I will get it.  :)\
 \
 **Paulina:** The role of a recruiter is related to my psychology background.
-Academic experiences directed my skills and mindset as analytical and human-centered, which was only a formal confirmation of my prior self cognition.
+The academic experience directed my skills and mindset as analytical and human-centered, which was only a formal confirmation of my prior self cognition.
 I have always found myself in the role of an active listener and it has given me pure joy and satisfaction.
 As additional confirmation of this hypothesis, I noticed in my callers a sense of listening, often a relief.
-I recognized this fact as my strength and decided to use it in my professional career:).
+I recognized this fact as my strength and decided to use it in my professional career. :)

-**Ula:** I think this career chose me.
-When I was studying English philology and then marketing I didn’t think about being a recruiter.
-Two things I knew was that I wanted to work with people and take part in a creation process.
-During studies I started also my job in language school and discovered my talent for teaching and at the same time coaching.
-After a few years in pure marketing it struck me that recruiter’s path may be one of a few I can follow.
-I love being a recruiter, but it is not the only area that I am consuming right now.
+**Ula:** I think this role somehow chose me.
+I was perusing the career of marketing specialist, translator and tutor when after a few years recruitment appeared in my life.
+After entering this field I realised I had some skills that I hadn't perceived as anything unique before.
+At first I decided to focus on employer branding and recruitment marketing and then discovered my real interest into recruitment area.
+Now I am 3 in 1 . :)

 ![Paulina Recruiting Team ](/images/paulina_rekru_team.jpg)